BlenderEnvironments/1_Getting_Started/README.md

 **In this video (objectives)…**

 1. Guide of the main interface
-1. Understand the various main windows
+2. Understand the various main windows
-1. Get comfortable with moving around in the 3D View
+3. Get comfortable with moving around in the 3D View
-1. Where to customise Blender's settings
+4. Where to customise Blender's settings

 **After watching (learning outcomes)…**

 You will be comfortable with navigating the starting Blender interface.
 You will know where to find user preferences and navigate you way around the default scene.

+### 4 Preserving Your User Settings

+**In this video (objectives)…**

+1. Save user preferences
+2. Save your startup file
+3. Know where these settings are stored on

+**After watching (learning outcomes)…**

+You will be able to backup your own preferences and transfer them to another computer if necessary.